Lenovo Yoga C930 review: power house and entertainment machine

 Let's take a closer look at the keyboard deck, where in addition to the two usual suspects, namely a trackpad and a keyboard, a fingerprint sensor was also installed.
 This reacts very quickly and reliably if the finger is not dirty.
 It also reacts a little slowly if the user does not place their finger in the middle of the sensor.

-The trackpad is placed nicely in the center, is a good size, and has (to my mind) a fairly hard click feel.
+The trackpad is nicely placed in the middle, is a good size and has a (for me) fairly hard click feel.
 Maybe I'm just spoiled by the Razer Ultrabook.
-The keyboard stretches across most of the deck without wasting space.
-Compared to similar Products, the keys have a fairly large drop.
-I thought I didn't like it at first, but after a while I was able to type faster on the C930 than on ultrabooks that have shorter key travel.
-All the fun is also backlit in three stages, which makes it easy to write texts or emails in the dark.
+The keyboard extends over most of the deck without wasting any space.
+Compared to similar products, the keys have a fairly long travel.
+At first I thought I didn't like it, but after a while I was able to type faster on the C930 than on Ultrabooks, whose keys have a shorter travel.
+The whole thing is also backlit in three levels, which makes it easy to write texts or emails in the dark.

 Specifications

 Lenovo also offers several configurations for the internal components.
-Both Proprocessors are the i5-8250U or the i7-8550U from Intel, both of the eighth generation.
-Depending on the configuration, the RAM ranges from eight to 16 gigabytes and the SSD holds two terabytes of data in the best configuration.
+The processors available are the i5-8250U or the i7-8550U from Intel, both of the eighth generation.
+The RAM ranges from eight to 16 gigabytes depending on the configuration and the SSD holds two terabytes of data in the best configuration.
 My test device has the Core i7, 16 gigabytes of RAM and 512 gigabytes of storage.
 The manufacturer does not have a configuration with a dedicated graphics unit in its range.

 Lenovo specifies 14,5 hours as the battery life, which is actually a fairly realistic value.
 I was able to experience that the battery lasts what feels like an eternity, so that from the second day of the test I no longer worried about the charger.
 Once it was even possible to go through two school days (each from 08:00 a.m. to 13:15 p.m.) without going to the shop.
 Apropos Charging: After one and a half to two hours, the energy storage is full again.